 9. Fill Empty Words in Your Conversation

 Have you ever noticed those empty words in your speech such as “um,” “yeah,” “ah,” or “uh”?
 If you find so many fillers in your speech or writing that don’t offer any essence, replace them with something more relevant from your personal dictionary.
 Try this out as it will surely improve your vocabulary to a large extent.
+Filling in these word gaps will help you learn how to use new words in your conversations and messages.

 10. Set Goals and Stay Motivated